YU5UY/todo-tasks-laravel/README.md

 ### my first laravel project with ajax
 *Created by https://t.me/yu5uy*

-run this code for migrate the database :
+run this on cmd for migrate the database :
 `php artisan migrate`